richwynmorris/RB120/notes/interview_assessment_notes/mental_model_examples.md

 ### What is encapsulation and can you provide an example of it in use?

+Encaosulation hides the implementation details of a class from other objects within the program.
 Encapsulation is at its essence data protection.
 It is the ability to create clearly defined boundaries between objects which only interact through their public interfaces.
-Encapsulation is a key OOP design princicple and can be achieved through instantiation, the public, private and protected methods and accessor methods.
+Encapsulation is a key OOP design princicple and can be achieved through instantiation, access modifiers (public, private and protected methods) and accessor methods.

 ### How can you achieve encapsulation through instantiation?